 The Shure SRH840A have the neutrality required of a pair of monitor headphones, with just a little thickness in the upper bass or low mids to avoid sounding sterile.
 A lack of colouration in the mids, and vocals in particular, is perhaps the key strength here.
-This is only possible when each sub-frequency band of the meat of the mid-range gets consistent attention, rather than letting – for example – the upper mids do much of the legwork in ****representing deal in vocal lines*** NOT SURE WHAT THIS MEANS.
+This is only possible when each sub-frequency band of the meat of the mid-range gets consistent attention, rather than letting – for example – the upper mids do much of the legwork in representing detail in vocal lines.

 I’ve seen the original SRH840 described as lacking a little in treble presence, but I don’t hear that here at all.
 Nor did I hear it in the old pair, according to my original review.
 There’s a decent high-frequency spark here that doesn’t veer into harshness of sibilance, displaying a little more bite than even the AKG Q701 I used as a reference pair – they’re very similar to the popular AKG K701.